-A wife, mother, daughter, entrepreneur, friend—there are so many sides to being a mother that sometimes it feels like I’m being pulled in every direction.
+A wife, mother, daughter, entrepreneur, and friend—there is so much to being a mother that sometimes it feels like I’m being pulled in every direction.
 But with four beautiful children, I’m grateful every day that I get to put on so many different hats and be there in every capacity for my children.
-My house is full and my heart is full!
-And as I try to navigate motherhood I remember and appreciate everything that my mom-figures did for me.
+My house is full, and my heart is full!
+And as I try to navigate the joys of motherhood I remember and appreciate everything that my mom-figures did for me.

 Roughly 77 percent of adults say women face a lot of pressure to be an involved parent.
 A significantly smaller share 49 percent says the same about men.
 In contrast, 76 percent of adults say men face a lot of pressure to support their family financially, while only 40 percent say women face this type of pressure.

 A huge part of who I am as a mother stems from two places: my childhood and my faith.
 It’s no secret that my youth was more chaotic than that of most children I knew growing up, but my grandmother Lucy, of whom I often share stories, could part any cloud that darkened any day, smothering me with the unconditional love and support that I not only desired but also deserved as a little one.
 And when I ever had doubts or fears, she made sure that I prayed.

 I’m raising 1, 2… 4 kids.
 There’s not a day that goes by that I don’t ask myself, “What would Lucy do with this many?”
 How would she parent an army of children?
 Would she run a tight ship, sticking to strict rules, household chores, and bedtimes?
 Or, would she be a lenient, lax mom, keeping her cool even when the kids didn’t pick up after themselves?
 Better yet, would she think I’m doing a good job, and be proud of the mom I’ve become?